realm/SwiftLint/README.md

 # SwiftLint

 A tool to enforce Swift style and conventions, loosely based on the now archived [GitHub Swift Style Guide](https://github.com/github/swift-style-guide).
 SwiftLint enforces the style guide rules that are generally accepted by the Swift community.
-These rules are well described in popular style guides like [Ray Wenderlich's Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).
+These rules are well described in popular style guides like [Kodeco's Swift Style Guide](https://github.com/kodecocodes/swift-style-guide).

 SwiftLint hooks into [Clang](http://clang.llvm.org) and [SourceKit](http://www.jpsim.com/uncovering-sourcekit) to use the